 - Dealing with road rage and aggressive drivers

 The Benefits of Enrolling Teenage Drivers in Defensive Driving

-In addition to the benefit of safer driving, teenage drivers who voluntarily enroll in defensive driving (as in, without earning a ticket first), may be eligible for a discount on insurance rates.
-Often, insurance companies will offer drivers a discount of up to 20% for completing a defensive driving course voluntarily.
-While some restrict this benefit to mature drivers over the age of 50 or 55, many are available to teenagers as well.
+In addition to the benefit of safer driving, teenage drivers who voluntarily enroll in defensive driving (as in, without earning a ticket first) may be eligible for a discount on insurance rates.
+Often, insurance companies will offer drivers a discount of up to 20% to voluntarily complete a defensive driving course.
+While some restrict this benefit to mature drivers over the age of 50 or 55, many are available to teenagers.
 Contact your insurance company to find out if this is an option for your family.